stadium-software/datagrid-advanced-search/README.md

 3.2 Enhancements
 1. Added 'Callback' parameter; when provided this script returns applied filters to the callback script
-2. Added 'SelectedFilters' parameter to apply filters programatically
+2. Added 'SelectedFilters' parameter to apply filters programmatically

 3.2.1 Adjusted date filtering logic to cater for datetime columns